LauraVrkmp/Programmeerproject/DESIGN.md

         - HIV: n, AIDS: n
       - health and social responses (corrected for population size)
         - OST clients: n, NSP clients: n
-    - topics clickable for trend
+    - topic selectable for comparisson to other countries in bar chart
-      - current year in different color in bar chart
+      - current country in different color
-    - amount clickable for comparisson to other countries (thus corrected for population size)
+    - country clickable for trend in line graph
-      - current country in different color in bar chart
+      - current year in different color
   - with drug selected
     - time slide
       - map coloring by selecting prevalence / treatment demand / seizures of drugs / purity/potency
       - prevalence
-        - bar chart with lifetime, overlap year, overlap month for all and young
+        - bar chart with lifetime, overlap year, overlap month for both all and young
           - total percentage
       - treatment demand (corrected for population size)
         - clients n